For commercial property appraisers, buyers, and sellers, finding the assessed and market values of a commercial property is not always an easy task.

-Simply understanding them and knowing the difference between them is important when planning your commercial property value search efforts.
+Understanding them and knowing the difference between them is important when planning your commercial property value search.

 Commercial Property Market Value

-First, there are property market values in place as a rough value of the holding and selling price of an asset (assuming it is sold in the near future).
+Property market values are in place as a rough value of the current holding and selling price of an asset.

-Factors that influence the total market value of a commercial property include:
+Factors that influence the market value of a commercial property include:

 - Lot size and condition